 The IRS has not issued any guidance about NFT royalty income.
 However, it is likely treated as ordinary income if you are professionally minting NFTs as an artist or creator running a project.

 This is to say, if you created an NFT for which you receive royalties on every sale, you would pay both regular income tax and self-employment tax on the royalties, assuming you created the NFT as part of your profession or business.

 Alternatively, a one-off sale that generates royalties could also likely be reported as passive income on Form Schedule E.

 Donating an NFT

-Increasingly, artists and investors are donating NFTs to museums or auctioning them for charity.
+Increasingly artists and investors donate NFTs to museums or auction them for charity.
 Donating an NFT is not a taxable event.
-Additionally, donating an NFT can offset gross income, as long as certain criteria are met:
+Additionally, donating an NFT can offset gross income as long as certain criteria are met:

 It was held over a year